samsonOdunola/samsonOdunola/README.md

 ![plot](/header_gif.gif)
 <h1 align="center">Hi 👋, I'm Samson</h1>
-<h3 align="center"><b>Backend developer | Software Engineer | MERN Developer</b></h3>
+<h3 align="center"><b>Backend developer | full stack Developer | MERN Developer</b></h3>
 <p></p>

-Samson is a Software Engineer with a passion for creating unique and authentic software solutions using modern tools.
+Samson is a Software developer with a passion for creating unique and authentic software solutions using modern tools.
 He is an avid learner who is always up for a challenge.

 He hopes to one day work as a well rounded Software Engineer collaborating with people form diverse backgrounds.